aliya-ds/Campaign-Effectiveness-Analysis-Attracting-New-Active-Representatives-Case-Simulation-/README.md

-# 📊 AVON Campaign Analysis – Data Science Mini Project
+# 📊 AVON Campaign Analysis – Data Science Mini Project Simulated and analyzed promotional campaign performance

 This project analyzes promotional campaigns at AVON Kazakhstan.
 It focuses on measuring business outcomes of incentive programs aimed at acquiring **new active representatives** and **increasing sales**.